JuanMartinFajardo/Higher-dimensions/README.md

 - _Am I on the surface of a sphere or is it a donut?_
 - _What are the closed paths that I can walk around the surface that cannot be deformed into a point? (for example, in a sphere those are all the loops.
 But in the surface of a donut not all of them can)._

 Those are some of the questions that you will have to answer to fully complete a level.
-The inhabitants of the surface itself will tell you their history, their worries and maybe some clue.
+The inhabitants of the surface itself will tell you their story, their worries and maybe some clue.

 There is **no needed background of Mathematics to play this game**.
 Moreover, you will learn a lot of Topology just by playing this game!